NotDanielG/ratropolist/README.md

 # Ratropolist

 Ratropolist is a site that is built for a card-building game called Ratropolis.
-I found for most new players, including myself at one point, have a hard time grasping what cards to get for a variety of reason.
+I found for most new players, including myself at one point, have a hard time grasping what cards to get for two reasons:

+1. No idea what cards are available
+2. No idea what cards to go/look out for

+This site will serve as a resource for those new to the game and guide them what to look out for.
+This site lists tested strategies and encourages experimentation.

+## Requirements
+This project is developed with ReactJS, so Node is a requirement in order to run this project.

+## Pictures

-## Available Scripts
+## Run

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Once repository is cloned, use `npm start`.